nebari-dev/nebari/tests_e2e/playwright/README.md

 `pip install -e ".[dev]"`

-The install playwright
+Then install playwright itself (rerquired).

 `playwright install`

 ## Writing Playwright tests

-In general most of the testing happens through `assertions` and `locators`.
+In general most of the testing happens through `locators` which is Playwright's way of connecting a python object to the HTML element on the page.
-The Playwright API has several mechanism for getting a locator for an item on the page.
+The Playwright API has several mechanisms for getting a locator for an item on the page (`get_by_role`, `get_by_text`, `get_by_label`, `get_by_placeholder`, etc).

 ```python
 button = self.page.get_by_role("button", name="Sign in with Keycloak")
 ```

-Once you have a handle locator, you can interact with it in different ways, depending on the type of object.
+Once you have a handle on a locator, you can interact with it in different ways, depending on the type of object.
 For example, clicking a button: